 The 27th March to 2nd April is Autism Acceptance Week đ

 For me, I view autism as a difference.
-A different way of thinking and a different way of experiencing the world to various degrees and intensity.
-While Autism can make somethings more difficult it can also offer new prospective and creativity both inside and outside of work.
+A different way of thinking and a different way of experiencing the world to various degrees and intensities.
+While Autism can make some things more difficult, it can also offer new perspectives and creativity both inside and outside of work.

-While there is much to celebrate with neurodiversity we need to remind ourselves that there is much work to do.
-The last major study jointly carried out by the National Autistic Society and the Office of National Statistics found that 82.5% of working age adults were in paid employment compared to 52.6% of disabled people and just 22% of autistic adults â this is despite an overwhelming majority wanting to work.
-Barriers include none inclusive work environments, lack of reasonable adjustments, lower pay (disability pay gap at 13.8%) and lack of understanding within society to list but a few.
+While there is much to celebrate with neurodiversity, we need to remind ourselves that there is much work to do.
+The last major study jointly carried out by the National Autistic Society and the Office of National Statistics found that 82.5% of working-age adults were in paid employment compared to 52.6% of disabled people and just 22% of autistic adults â this is despite an overwhelming majority wanting to work.
+Barriers include non-inclusive work environments, a lack of reasonable adjustments, lower pay (a disability pay gap of 13.8%), and a lack of understanding within society, to name a few.

 Things that have helped me since working at NHCT are: